 A lot has changed in the past decade.
 Today, the vast majority of traditional South Park / Sand Hill type VCs want the founder-CEO to go the distance, if at all possible.

 Bringing in “adult supervision” a la Google isn’t part of the core Silicon Valley playbook per se anymore.
-Mark Zuckerberg started the change in the VC mindset, Drew Houston, Aaron Levie and many others continued it, the Collision brothers perfected it.
+Mark Zuckerberg started the change in the VC mindset, Drew Houston, Aaron Levie, and many others continued it, the Collision brothers perfected it.

 Also, kicking out a founder CEO is risky.
 On so many levels.
 VCs do not want to add risk to their investments.